hellohaptik/docs_haptik/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+ You're viewing an older version of the documentation.
+Please visit the `new documentation <https://docs.haptik.ai/>`_ for updated, comprehensive guides & resources on the topic

 Welcome to the Haptik Platform Documentation
 ============================================